Timicasto/QuantumGraphicsToolkit/doc/ref/en/window.md

 > set the Scale Mode of window.<br>
 > SCALE mode: scale all elements to fit screen (overlapping or other incidents that breaks typography never happens!
 In this mode, the typography is always consistent with your code!)<br>
 > EXPAND mode: keep the elements size.
 Crop the existing elements or expend space to render new elements. (windows of chrome browser follows this logic)<br>
 > !!
-CAUT !! :: EXPAND mode is not accessible in *_COORD Position Mode.
-Because it may lead to `std::runtime_error`.
+CAUT !! :: EXPAND mode is not available in *_COORD Position Mode and may lead to `std::runtime_error`.